 Here is a sample image of the TestComplete main window:

-As you can see, the TestComplete user interface is organized into a number of panels.
-The Project Explorer panel (on the left of the window) displays the contents of projects and the project suite.
-It also provides links to the test log nodes.
+Project Explorer (on the left of the window) shows the contents of projects and the project suite.
+It also provides access to test logs.

 To learn about a panel, click within this panel, and then press F1.
 This will open the panel description.

 TestComplete includes several visual themes that control the user interface appearance.
 For example, the light (default) theme and the dark theme.
 You can switch between themes in the Tools > Options > General > User Interface dialog.
 You can also customize the layout of TestComplete panels: hide panels, move panels, change their size, and so on, manually.
 See Customizing TestComplete.

 You use menus and toolbars to command TestComplete to perform certain actions.
 Its menu subsystem is similar to the menus and toolbars of Microsoft Visual Studio and other popular Windows applications.
 You can change the toolbars location, move items from one menu or toolbar to another, hide items, add hidden items back, and perform other tasks.
 For more information, see Working With TestComplete Toolbars and Menus.